 - Star Tours - The Adventures Continue (also offers Single Rider line)

-Note that the Star Wars: Galaxy's Edge rides, Millennium Falcon: Smugglers Run (now open) and Star Wars: Rise of the Resistance (opening Jan.
-17, 2020) will not initially offer FASTPASS.
+Note that the Star Wars: Galaxy's Edge rides, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance (both now open) will not initially offer FASTPASS.
 The signage and queue are already in place for when they join the FASTPASS lineup!
 In the meantime, enjoy the Single Rider line at Millennium Falcon: Smugglers Run.
 But be sure to wait in the regular queue at least once for cool scenery and elements that are key to the ride's storyline.